 High Falls is located in Tettegouche State Park and is known for its impressive height.
 The flows plunge nearly 100 feet into a gorge below and are probably the best waterfall overall in Minnesota.

-Given that it’s located right along Lake Superior, it’s an easy pull-off along Highway 61.
+It’s located right along Lake Superior, so it’s an easy pull-off along Highway 61.

 16. Beaver River Falls